nszad/hashicorp-take-home/git-basics.md

 #### Git fetch

-`git fetch` again takes our current branch, and checks to see if there is a tracking branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
-It does not change your local branch.
+To synchronize your local branch with the remote branch, first run `git fetch` to update the tracking branch associated with your local branch with the changes from the remote branch.
+NOTE: This does not update your local branch.

 #### Git merge